-QUESTION PROPOSED RESPONSE How does the Joint Governance & Audit Committee, as 'those charged with governance' exercise oversight of management's processes in relation to: (continued) encouraging employees to report their concerns about fraud; The Committee is aware that the Council has a well-publicised whistle blowing policy for staff to use.
+QUESTION PROPOSED RESPONSE 1.
+How does the Joint Governance & Audit Committee, as 'those charged with governance' exercise oversight of management's processes in relation to: (continued) encouraging employees to report their concerns about fraud; The Committee is aware that the Council has a well-publicised whistle blowing policy for staff to use.
 The Council also has several other policies and procedures in place which the Committee has oversight of including: Code of conduct for members Council Policies (e.g. counter Fraud &amp; Corruption).
 Financial and Contract Standing Orders Staff &amp; Member declarations of interest.
 Programme of audits by Internal Audit.
 Work by External Audit. communicating to you the processes for identifying and responding to fraud or error?
 The Joint Governance Committee has oversight of this and receives regular reports from internal audit.
+These include regular updates from the Corporate Fraud manager.
 2. How does the Joint Governance Committee oversee management processes for identifying and responding to the risk of fraud and possible breaches of internal control The Joint Governance Committee has oversight of this and monitors this through the reports provided by internal audit.
 The committee receives details of any limited and nil assurance audit reports and any special audit reviews commissioned.
-3. Is the Joint Governance and Audit Committee aware of any: breaches of or deficiencies in internal control during 2015/16?
-We are not aware of any breaches of internal control other than those bought to our attention through the work of internal audit. actual, suspected or alleged frauds during 2015/16?
-We are not aware of any actual, suspected or alleged frauds other than those bought to our attention through the work of internal audit.
+3. Is the Joint Governance and Audit Committee aware of any: breaches of or deficiencies in internal control during 2016/17? actual, suspected or alleged frauds during 2016/17?
+We are not aware of any actual, suspected or alleged frauds other than those bought to our attention through the work of internal audit, the monitoring officer, and the S151 Officer.

 QUESTION PROPOSED RESPONSE 4.
 Is there is any organisational or management pressure to meet financial or operating targets?
 Officers are asked to monitor budgets and report to members over or under spends in a transparent manner, they will be questioned on any over or under performance against budget.
 However, there is no undue organisational or management pressure to meet financial or operating targets.
 There are no staff incentives for meeting financial or operating targets.
 5. How does the Joint Governance Committee gain assurance that all relevant laws and regulations have been complied with?
-Are you aware of any instances of non-compliance in 2015/16?
+Are you aware of any instances of non-compliance in 2016/17?
 The Councils Legal Service Team lead by the Monitoring Office has a general advisory role to all Council Services as supplemented by specialist legal advice when necessary; All reports must be reviewed by the legal officers and include a legal implications paragraph before any decision is made; A legal officer is present at all meetings of the Council to ensure that Council operates within the law; Legal issues are considered as part of audit work; Committee approves constitution, delegations, financial regulations and contract standing orders which provide guidance on procedural matters to ensure Council operates within the law.
 Training is arranged by the legal team on new legislation and matters of particular significance.
 The Committee is not aware of any instances of non-compliance other than those bought to our attention through the work of internal audit or by the monitoring officer.
 6. Is the Joint Governance Committee aware of any actual or potential litigation or claims that would affect the financial statements?
 There are no potential litigation claims affecting either Council at this time.